-Over the last few months, we’ve gathered a precious little list of the strangest queries and search terms that brought Internet users to our Kafkadesk website.
+Over the last few months, we’ve gathered a precious little list of the weirdest online questions and strangest search terms that brought Internet users to our Kafkadesk website.

 We’ve decided to share some of them with you: despite everything, they illustrate some people’s (more or less fundamental, granted) inquiries about Central Europe, its countries, its culture and its inhabitants – and we also hate leaving questions, as mind-boggling as some of them may sound, unanswered.